aevyrie/bevy_mod_picking/README.md

 #### Pick Intersections Under the Cursor

-Mesh picking intersection are reported in [NDC](http://www.songho.ca/opengl/gl_projectionmatrix.html) and World Coordinates.
+Mesh picking intersection are reported in world coordinates.
 You can use the `PickState` resource to either get the topmost entity, or a list of all entities sorted by distance (near -> far) under the cursor:

 ```rust
 fn get_picks(